-There is inconsistency in report writing amongst troopers and trooper posts.
-Currently there are no set of standards that identify how to consistently use initial call coding and closure codes, which also impacts statistics pulled according to crime type.
+There was inconsistency in report writing amongst troopers and trooper posts.
+Prior to the SAKI project, there were no set of standards that identified how to consistently use initial call coding and closure codes, which also impacted statistics pulled according to crime type.
 Due to the SAKI project, DPS has completed the DPS Sex Assault Investigation, Report of Harm, and Anonymous Victim Reporting chapters for the ARMS Report Writing Manual.
 This will help ensure data is entered accurately and consistently.